shishiawase/drrr-bot/README.md

                                         #  ⤷ set a frequency for the date update in seconds.
                                         #  ⤷ Default - '1.5'

------------------------Events-----------------------

-@drrr.event(['join'], *command, *users) # @Decorator.
-Work with chat events, for example print def someFunc(obj):                      # the name in the console of the user who joined
-    print(obj['name'])                  # the room. 'obj' in your function ALWAYS REQUIRED

-                                        # types (List):
-                                        #  ⤷ What events will the function respond to.
-A complete
-                                        #  ⤷ list of events can be found in EVENTS
-                                        # command (String):
-                                        #  ⤷ A specific text command in chat for execution
-                                        # users (List):
-                                        #  ⤷ Users on which the event will respond
-                                        # obj (dict):
-                                        #  ⤷ Stores user information: type, name, msg, url, trip

 --------------------Other_methods-------------------

 drrr.save(*name)                        # Save current profile.